 The second AS4 Ferry for Sir Alan Cobham was built alongside another two aircraft 'for stock' and with the business outlook much improved, Airspeed were able to take on more office and manufacturing staff.
 It was obvious that to keep on producing aircraft they would need to move from York to workshops sited on an established airfield.
 Norway found York City Corporation decidedly backward in their thinking to provide a municipal airfield and so he set about investigating other cities.
 Meanwhile, the design of a new six seater monoplane was started.

 After looking at many sites around the UK, an airfield at Portsmouth was found to be the most suitable as it was not only available but it was adjacent to good water which would aid the development of a seaplane.
 The real key factor was however the landowner’s willingness to erect a purpose-built factory in exchange for a down-payment of just £1,000.
-The balance of the overall cost (£4,000) could then be paid in installments over the next ten years and this would allow the Airspeed business to grow in a controllable fashion.
+The balance of the overall cost (£4,000) could then be paid in instalments over the next ten years and this would allow the Airspeed business to grow in a controllable fashion.
 The initial payment came from the sale of the last two AS4 Ferries although it has been said that a Bentley was also taken as part payment.

 In March 1933, the Airspeed moved to Portsmouth and for the first time everything would be housed under one roof.
 Of the one hundred workers in York, around fifty moved south and whilst more followed later.